nickloewen/noodle/readme.md

 - I included all the 5 letter words I saw on those lists
   - (where Wikipedia lists several possible names for a dish/noodle, I only included the first one)
 - I also included the 4 letter words for which Wiktionary had a page acknowledging an English plural formed by adding "-s"

+## Acknowledgements

+Big thanks to [Elizabeth Pankratz](https://github.com/epankratz) for this bad idea, to Jonathan Loewen for encouraging me to add more noodles than just "penne" (even though that version was *so* funny), and to Jack Carling for writing [the real code](https://github.com/jack-carling/wordle) that I tweaked to make this.